syncfusion-content/flutter-docs/Flutter/linear-gauge/range.md

 ## Apply sweep gradient colors to a range

-The below code snippet demonstrates applying a sweep gradient colors to the range.
+The below code snippet demonstrates applying a sweep gradient to the range.

 {% highlight dart %}